- Asana is a popular tool that has task management features to automate repetitive tasks, make use of advanced reporting, and create custom workflows.

 Nifty is definitely an affordable and dynamic Asana replacement that has several collaboration features, including a team chat, to enable team members to give each other project updates at all times.

-Nifty offers a free plan as well as a 14-day free trial on their subscription plans.
+Nifty offers a free plan as well as a 14-day free trial on their annual subscription plans:

 “So simple to use, but still powerful and organized.
-My team hates using project management tools, and yet they’ve loved using Nifty, even if some of them only visit their My Work section.
-It was important to get team buy-in, and Nifty has helped us do just that.”
+My team hates using project management tools, and yet they’ve loved using Nifty, even if some of them only visit their My Work section.”

 “I wish there were more options around metrics-based reports, though they indicate that this is in their product roadmap.”